alberto-santini/i3-configuration-x1/README.md

 # Various configuration tricks for i3 on a Thinkpad X1 Carbon 4th gen

-Here we use Xubuntu 18.04 as base system.
+Here we use Arch Linux as base system.

 ![](screenshot.png)